 Gum is not allowed on the Lee campus.
 Food and drinks (except water) are only allowed in the cafeteria and the outer courtyard unless with special permission or for special events.
-Water passes will not be given during class time; students should bring a water bottle with them to refill at the filling stations during passing periods if they wish to drink water during class time.
+Water passes will not be given during class time; students should bring a water bottle with them to refill at the filling stations during passing periods if they wish to drink water during class time.Dutch Bros/Starbucks and Energy Drinks are not allowed on campus at any time.
 Outside food deliveries of any kind (Parent Drop-off, Uber Eats, Postmates, etc.) are not allowed.